Explore your research photos

 Take control of your research photos with Tropy, a tool that shortens the path from finding archival sources to writing about them.
-Spend more time using your research photos, and less time searching for them.
+Spend more time using your research photos, and less time hunting for them.

-Group photos into documents
+Turn photos into items

 Annotate your photos

 Tropy’s beautiful annotation tools allow you to transcribe documents, select image details, and manipulate photographs to get the clearest view of your sources.